a. Travel Arrangements

 Your personal medications: Bring enough for the duration of the trip; carry in original containers; place in your carry-on luggage.
 Be sure all information about your medical situation is on your application.
 Discuss any concerns with the medical team leader.
 Reminder: some medications make you sensitive to the sun so check with your pharmacist.

-Over the counter medication: Bring whatever items you think you might use; tylenol or ibuprofen are always a good idea to bring.
+Over the counter medication: Bring whatever items you think you might use; Tylenol or Ibuprofen are always a good idea to bring.
 Also consider bringing packages of powdered rehydration drinks, such as Gatorade.
 It is very hot in Haiti and you will sweat out a lot of water.
-Consult your health care provider or local travel clinic if you have other questions.
-Other “medicinal” things to bring: Ear plugs (many dogs and roosters); Bug repellent spray/wipes/wrist bands; mosquito bed netting, usually for a twin size; hand sanitizer that is 60% alcohol; SUN SCREEN.
+Consult your healthcare provider or local travel clinic if you have other questions.
+Other “medicinal” things to bring: Ear plugs (many dogs and roosters); Bug repellent spray/wipes/wrist bands; mosqmosquito bed netting, usually for a twin size; hand sanitizer that is 60% alcohol; SUN SCREEN.

 Keeping well hydrated is necessary to feeling well.
 Drink plenty of purified or bottled water and avoid ice unless it comes from the mission house.
 Limit soda as tends to make you thirstier.
 Powdered rehydration drinks are easy to carry.
-Bring your own water bottle with a covered mouth piece.
+Bring two of your own water bottles with a covered mouth piece.

 REMEMBER: If you are thirsty, you are dehydrated.
 Use ONLY bottled/purified water when brushing your teeth.
 You may want to bring an extra tooth brush in case you forgot.

-Eat ONLY food prepared in the mission house or approved restaurants.
+Eat ONLY food prepared in the mission house, our children’s homes where it is served by the parents or approved restaurants.
 Use hand sanitizer before you eat.
 Use utensils whenever possible.
 Bring individually packed snacks, such as fiber/granola bars, dried fruits or nuts; crackers and peanut butter.
 Blessedly, the food is great on these trips and eat fruit as often as it is served.

 Apply sun screen before you go out into the field and reapply often.
 Bring a hat and neck scarf (for sweat); keep shoulders covered.